Skip to content

 Brand Guidelines

-NIHR Newcastle BRC comms and channels play a critical part in how we and NIHR engage and involve audiences and stakeholders in what we do.
-Having a consistent visual approach helps to connect the NIHR Newcastle BRC with the NIHR Infrastructure, so audiences perceive a cohesive whole.
+NIHR BRC: Newcastle comms and channels play a critical part in how we and NIHR engage and involve audiences and stakeholders in what we do.
+Having a consistent visual approach helps to connect the NIHR BRC with the wider NIHR Infrastructure, so audiences perceive a cohesive whole.

-Please follow the guidelines and look at our brand guidelines for visual outputs, promotion material and acknowledgements:
+Please follow the guidelines and look at the brand guidelines for visual outputs, promotion material and acknowledgements:

-• Use the correct name, referring to NIHR Newcastle Biomedical Research Centre (BRC) in acknowledgements
+• Use the correct name, referring to NIHR Biomedical Research Centre (BRC): Newcastle in acknowledgements

 • Encourage researchers in the BRC and partnering organisations to use appropriate acknowledgements in research outputs and other activities

-• Flag press releases, media activity and good news stories on research breakthroughs with our communications team and support the BRC's communications activities
+• Flag press releases, media activity and good news stories on research breakthroughs with our This email address is being protected from spambots.
+You need JavaScript enabled to view it. and support the BRC's communications activities

 • Include references to the involved BRC themes in press releases, media activity and good news stories.